Learn more at the website of

 In August of 2012, Carrie Hawthorne was accepted into the Climate Reality Project’s Leadership Corps, as well as leading the Polar Bears International Teen Leadership Camp as the headmaster during the week of October 1st.
-The camp will keep a daily blog, which can be found here.
+The camp will keep a daily blog.

 Carrie Hawthorne, the Zoo’s Outreach manager, worked with PBI to host a live video conference between Providence MET School students and PBI scientists on the Arctic Tundra.